Dalga, Queensland: Geography

 The Kolan River rises in the north of locality and flows to the south (Kalpowar).
 The Dawes Range is in the north-east of the locality and this area is within the Bulburin National Park.
-Most of the land is mountainous and undeveloped, except for the lower areas in the valley of the Kolan River which are used for grazing.
+Most of the land is mountainous and undeveloped, except for the lower areas in the valley of the Kolan River.
+Apart from the national park, the predominant land use is grazing on native vegetation.